 Please note that you will be visiting an operational site and on very rare occasions there may be circumstances that cause temporary suspension of visits.
 This would be very unusual and if we became aware of any instances, you would be informed at the earliest opportunity.

 Our primary school visits are usually free of charge, but please be aware that should you cancel with less than 3 weeks notice, we regret that we will have to charge a cancellation fee of £100 per session.

 We do not charge cancellation fees in circumstances where there are bad weather conditions which would either (a) prevent you getting to our sites or (b) cause health & safety concerns during your visit.
 Should cancellations occur due to bad weather conditions, or for operational reasons out of our control, we will work with you to rebook your session at a mutually convenient time.

 Should your group have any specific needs in terms of access, please let us know as soon as possible.

 We aim to accommodate children of all educational and special needs, however as these buildings are all working sites, teachers are advised to read the following information before making a booking.

 The education room is on the ground floor of the visitors bird hide.
-The main toilet block is a short distance away from the facility but there is a disabled toilet nearby.
+The main toilet block is a short distance away from the facility but there is a disabled toilet adjacent to the classroom.
 To access the bird hide viewing area, visitors can use the stairs or the external ramp.
 The building is wheelchair accessible.
 Our education adviser is well prepared to adapt language and activities depending on the reading age and educational needs of the children in the tour group.
 Students with special educational needs are welcome.
 The education team will consult with you regarding the needs of your proposed group and make recommendations should there any concerns which would compromise health and safety on site.